The Unknown Blogger

 So why do I do it?
 Why do I continue to publish articles on here without striving to increase my readership?

 In answer to the first question, there are two reasons why I write.
 Firstly, it’s because I enjoy the creative process.
-I get great satisfaction from the presenting of ideas and the formulating of sentences.
-It gives me an ability to produce something out of nothing.
+I get great satisfaction from presenting ideas and formulating sentences.
+It gives me the ability to produce something out of nothing.
 As an architect designs and constructs skyscrapers, I build a blog.

-And secondly, I write because I feel that what I have to say has some relevance and interest.
+And secondly, I write because I feel what I have to say is relevant and interesting.
 And that gives it value.
 It’s both a labour of love and a sense of duty.
 It gives me a feeling of purpose, that I am leaving my mark on the world, that I am contributing something.

 It doesn’t particularly concern me that my readership hasn’t taken off.
-My ideas, my writings, my blog may just be ahead of its time.
+My ideas, my writings, my blog may just be ahead of their time.

 My blog may be my enduring legacy.

-And of course, if you persist in what you do then you are more likely to achieve success.
-The more I write, the more likely it is that something I write will have some relevance, importance or impact.
-I don’t quite compare myself with the typing monkey who if he types for long enough will reproduce the works of Shakespeare.
-But there is some validity to the notion that the more mud that’s thrown the more likely it is that some will stick.
+And of course, if you persist in what you do, you are more likely to succeed.
+The more I write, the more likely it is that something I write will have some relevance, importance, or impact.
+I don’t quite compare myself with the typing monkey who, if he types for long enough, will reproduce the works of Shakespeare.
+But there is some validity to the notion that the more mud that’s thrown, the more likely it is that some will stick.

 The beauty of publishing as a blog is that other forms of publishing – even in a newspaper or magazine – are nigh on impossible for an unknown writer.
-Blogging is an accessible means of documenting my thoughts and ideas.
+Blogging is an accessible way to document my thoughts and ideas.

 It satisfies my needs: